RICKYSTER/focus-flow-extension/README.md

 ## 🚧 Status: Design & Planning Phase

-I'm currently preparing for NEET, so this project will grow slowly.
+I'm currently preparing for exams, so this project will grow slowly.
 Right now, it's a space for design ideas and reflection, with a goal to build the extension later using open-source tools and help.

 ## 🧠 Why I'm Making This